Here you will find answers to frequently asked questions as well as further information on studying at Trier University.

 7. How long does the lockdown last?

-The lockdown is extended until January 31.
+The lockdown is extended until February 14.
 The rules for Rhineland-Palatinate can be found here.
-Only two housholds are allowed to meet.
 All restaurants and shops that are not necessary for daily living stay closed.

 1. Do I need a visa in order to enter Germany?